 Amen Group expanded its business to Sub-Saharan Africa in 2015 with the acquisition of Alios Finance Company, a leading pan-african leasing operator, followed by the simultaneous launch of three new projects in Ivory Coast in 2016.

-Under the aegis of the founder’s sons, the late Mr. Béchir Ben Yedder and and Mr. Rachid Ben Yedder (Group President), Amen Group counts today, over seventy companies organized into six divisions:
+Under the aegis of the founder’s sons, Mr. Béchir Ben Yedder and and Mr. Rachid Ben Yedder, Amen Group reached, over seventy companies organized into six divisions:

 - Agribusiness, Food and Hotels